 Part of the reason for this institutionally-agnostic site is that some of the findings I want to share are developed through research on external projects.
 For example we have recently ended an Erasmus+ funded project with two partners Arteveldehogeschool and UMC Utrecht on the Onwards from Learning Analytics (OfLA) to understand the nature of what happens once a learning analytics system has identified that a student may be at risk or need additional support.
-This project builds on the developments from the ABLE Erasmus+ project with our partners in KU Leuven and U Leiden (2015-2018) and, the STELA Project as more junior partners alongside KU Leuven, TU Delft, TU Graz and SEFI.
-From 2018-21, we will be working on a new project, OfLA, with Arteveldehogeschool and UMC Utrecht.
-OfLA will draw upon lots of the issues from the earlier two projects, in particular we are focussing on what happens at the point where a system has identified that a student needs help.
+This project builds on the developments from the ABLE Erasmus+ project with our partners in KU Leuven and U Leiden (2015-2018) and the STELA Project as more junior partners alongside KU Leuven, TU Delft, TU Graz and SEFI.

 I am not a data scientist or statistician, but a humanities graduate who has worked in an education setting.
 My role is not about fixing algorithms, but asking questions about how people can best use the technology to support student success.

 This blog is intended to be a place to upload quick though pieces, reflections on learning analytics discourse and highlight events or new research.

 Centre for Student & Community Engagement, Nottingham Trent University

 2014 – 2019 – Student Engagement Manager, Nottingham Trent University